bcgov/fasstr/README.md

 #>  $ Value: num  3 0.94 0.385 0.241 0.207 ...
 ```

-Alternatively, you can directly extract a HYDAT flow data set directly from a HYDAT database by listing HYDAT station numbers in the `station_number` argument (ex. `station_number = "08NM116"` or `station_number = c("08NM116", "08NM242")`).
+Alternatively, you can directly extract a flow data set directly from a HYDAT database by listing station numbers in the `station_number` argument (ex. `station_number = "08NM116"` or `station_number = c("08NM116", "08NM242")`).
 A data frame of daily streamflow data for all stations listed will be extracted using `tidyhydat`.

-This package allows for multiple stations (or other groupings such as time-periods of a flow record (ex. pre/post an event)) to be analyzed in many of the functions provided station identifiers are provided using the `groups` column argument (defaults to STATION\_NUMBER).
+This package allows for multiple stations (or other groupings) to be analyzed in many of the functions provided identifiers are provided using the `groups` column argument (defaults to STATION\_NUMBER).
 If grouping column doesn't exist or is improperly named, then all values listed in the `values` column will be summarized.
-Note that the plotting functions do not use the `groups` arguments (as just one plot is typically produced), so just one station/group should be provided.

 ### Function Types